-Sidebooms and Pipelayers have widely used piping and pipeline heavy construction equipment.
+Sidebooms and Pipelayers have widely used piping and pipeline heavy-construction equipment.
 They are ubiquitous while working in varying and challenging terrains.
 As a means of maneuvering pipeline components during assembly, Pipelayers and Side booms provide ease of installation and construction.

 Sidebooms and Pipelayers are used to lift and move pipes to keep them in place, both for aboveground and underground installations.
 This construction equipment is a boon during the construction phases of oil and gas, water, sewer, chemical, petrochemical, power, and pharmaceutical projects.

 Resembling somewhat like a crane, Sideboom and Pipelayers are mounted on caterpillar tracks.
 The main lifting mechanism consists of an articulated mast, a hoist system, and counterweights.
 They have a wide range of lifting capacities up to several thousand pounds.
-Side boom and pipelayers are designed to have a low center of gravity and various safety features similar to other lifting machinery like cranes.
+Side booms and pipelayers are designed to have a low center of gravity and various safety features similar to other lifting machinery like cranes.